-During Fiscal 2016 the actual cost of living (as measured by the US Department of Labor CPI-U) increased by 1.01%.
+During Fiscal 2017 the actual cost of living (as measured by the US Department of Labor CPI-U) increased by 1.63%.
 Cost of living provisions for the system are detailed in R.S.
 11:2073 and R.S.
 11:246.
 The former statute allows the Board to grant annual cost of living increases of 3% of each retiree's original benefit.
 This applies only to members who have been retired for at least two years.
 R.S.
 11:246 provides cost of living increases of retirees and beneficiaries over the age of 65 equal to 2% of the benefit in payment on October 1, 1977, or the date the benefit was originally received if retirement commenced after that date.
 R.S.
-11:241 provides that cost of living benefits shall be in the form (unless the Board otherwise specifies) of \$X×(A+B) where X is at most \$1 and "A" represents the number of years of credited service accrued at retirement or at death of the member or retiree and "B" is equal to the number of years since retirement or since death of the member or retiree to June 30th of the initial year of such increase.
+11:241 provides that cost of living benefits shall be in the form (unless the Board otherwise specifies) of $X \times (A+B)$ where X is at most \$1 and "A" represents the number of years of credited service accrued at retirement or at death of the member or retiree and "B" is equal to the number of years since retirement or since death of the member or retiree to June 30th of the initial year of such increase.
 The provisions of this subpart do not repeal provisions relative to cost of living adjustments contained within the individual laws governing systems; however, they are to be controlling in cases of conflict.
-These statutes only permit payment of such an increase if earnings exceed the system's valuation rate.

-Statutory requirements provide that such COLA's may be paid only when the system has investment earnings above the valuation interest rate.
-For Fiscal 2016, the fund had no such excess earnings.
+Statutory requirements provide that such COLA's may be paid only when the system has investment earnings above the valuation interest rate or when sufficient funds are available in the Funding Deposit Account and the system complies with the provisions of R. S. 11:243(G)(3).
+For Fiscal 2017, the fund had no such excess earnings.

 R.S.
 11:243 sets forth the funding criteria necessary in order to grant cost of living adjustments to regular retirees and beneficiaries (who are neither the surviving spouse nor children of the retiree).
-The criteria for the fund to qualify as eligible to grant any such increase is as follows: a funded ratio of at least 70% if the system has not granted a benefit increase to retirees, survivors, or beneficiaries in any of the three most recent fiscal years; a funded ratio of at least 80% if the system has not granted such an increase in any of the two most recent fiscal years; or a funded ratio of at least 90% if the system has not granted such an increase in the most recent fiscal year.
-The funded ratio at any fiscal year end is the ratio of the actuarial value of assets to the actuarial accrued liability under the funding method prescribed by the legislative auditor (currently the Projected Unit Credit Method for this system).
-For Fiscal 2016, this funded ratio is 81.13%.
-Despite the fact that the retirement system has not granted a benefit increase to retirees, survivors, or beneficiaries in any of the three most recent fiscal years, the Board may not grant a cost of living increase to retirees, survivors, and beneficiaries since it did not earn excess interest earnings.
+The criteria for the fund to qualify as eligible to grant any such increase is as follows: a funded ratio of at least 70% if the system has not granted a benefit increase to retirees, survivors, or beneficiaries in any of the three most recent fiscal years; a funded ratio of at least 80% if the system has not granted such an increase in any of the two most recent fiscal years; or a funded ratio of at least 90% if the system has not granted such an increase in the most recent fiscal years; or a funded ratio at any fiscal year end is the ratio of the actuarial value of assets to the actuarial accrued liability under the funding method prescribed by the legislative auditor (currently the Projected Unit Credit Method for this system).
+For Fiscal 2017, this funded ratio is 82.97%.